Merrydale Manor Wedding Videographer

 I decided to start the trailer with a lighter moment from Henry’s groom speech, alongside footage of Elle and Henry during golden hour, to introduce the couple on screen as Henry tells a story about the early days of their relationship.
 I like to start with something funny and upbeat.
 Weddings are a celebration, and I think a wedding film should lean into this style more.

-The footage I used wasn’t in slow motion.
-I wanted the shaky handheld style to foreshadow the more energetic style of the day and the film that is to come.
+I wanted the shaky handheld style to mirror the more energetic style of the day and to set the tone for the the film that is to come.

 From Henry’s speech, I cut to guests hugging Elle and Henry post ceremony, before briefly showing bride and groom preparations as we jump around in the timeline.
 I chose to mix up the timeline to keep the viewer engaged.
 One of the highlights of the morning was Elle’s father, Jim, seeing Elle in her dress and the raw emotion that he showed.
 I wanted to build up to that and show the joy and pride in Elle’s father, a real emotional high on the day.